 Use a knife or scissors

 Shredders will cut the paper into small strips that wrap around the cylindrical rollers, and this can result in clogging.
-To avoid that, use a knife or scissors to slice papers.
+To avoid that, use a knife or scissors to slice paper.
 It makes the shredding process much more manageable.

 Use a narrow screwdriver

-If in some instances you have might have difficulties reaching the clogged paper. f that’s the case, try using a narrow or precision screwdriver.
+If in some instances you might have difficulties reaching the clogged paper. f that’s the case, try using a narrow or precision screwdriver.

 Feed the shredder with a heavy card stock